torvalds/linux/Documentation/networking/device_drivers/intel/ixgb.rst

 Resolving Slow UDP Traffic
 --------------------------
-If your server does not seem to be able to receive UDP traffic as fast as it can receive TCP traffic, it could be because Linux, by default, does not set the network stack buffers as large as they need to be to support high UDP transfer rates.
+If your server does yest seem to be able to receive UDP traffic as fast as it can receive TCP traffic, it could be because Linux, by default, does yest set the network stack buffers as large as they need to be to support high UDP transfer rates.
 One way to alleviate this problem is to allow more memory to be used by the IP stack to store incoming data.